Suicide halts Brazil trial of Chinese vaccine attacked by Bolsonaro

 “We had an external event that led to the regulator being notified,” Gorinchteyn said.
 “This vaccine is safe.”

 Dimas Covas, the head of Sao Paulo’s medical research institute Butantan, which is conducting the Sinovac trial, said the vaccine had shown no serious adverse effects.
-Speaking at the same news conference, he said he hoped the trial would be resumed this Tuesday or Wednesday.
+Speaking at the same news conference, he said he hoped the trial would be resumed later on Tuesday or Wednesday.

-Anvisa said the initial information they had received from Butantan had not specified that the death was a suicide.
+Anvisa said the initial information it received from Butantan had not specified that the death was a suicide.

 “We had no choice but to suspend the trials given the event,” the head of the agency Antônio Barra Torres said.